 This career guide will teach you everything you need to know about becoming a pain management nurse, including the educational requirements, certifications, day-to-day duties, and how long it generally takes to launch your new career.

 Not sure if becoming a pain management nurse is the right nursing specialty for you?
-Click here to see our full list of the 18 highest-paying nursing jobs.
+Click here to see our full list of the highest paid nursing jobs.

 Pain Management Nurse Definition

 What is a Pain Management Nurse?

 Pain management nurses work with patients who suffer from chronic pain or illness (or recovering from major injuries) to manage their condition and improve their independence and overall quality of life.
 While pain management nurses frequently administer medication, they also work with patients and their families to find non-pharmaceutical treatment solutions that can include everything from physical therapy to acupuncture.

 Pain management nurses evaluate patients experiencing all pain levels and collaborate with physicians to develop a treatment plan that will reduce or alleviate patients’ discomfort.
 They administer medications through various methods and often educate patients and their families on the variety of available treatment options.
 Pain management nurses also monitor and document how patients respond to treatment plans and make adjustments accordingly to improve results.